ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 ![What is computation?](../../Video/Slide11.PNG)

 25:44 [[start:1544850][end:1548782]] And two leaders of this were, of course, Church and Turing.
-[[start:1548846][end:1560440]] And here's a picture of a Turing machine, which is just a little device with a couple of tapes and a tape reader and a simple logic unit that either writes a one or a zero if it sees a one or a zero.
+[[start:1548846][end:1560440]] And here's a picture of a Turing machine, which is just a little device with a couple of tapes, and a tape reader, and a simple logic unit that either writes a one or a zero if it sees a one or a zero.
-[[start:1561450][end:1577530]] And they defined a computation as a process that can be implemented in finite time by such a machine or by Church's lambda calculus or by any of the now hundreds of other methods that are provably equivalent to a Turing machine.
+[[start:1561450][end:1577530]] And they defined a **computation** as a process that can be implemented in finite time by such a machine, or by Church's **lambda calculus**, or by any of the now hundreds of other methods that are provably equivalent to a Turing machine.
 [[start:1578030][end:1579820]] So what does _this_ mean?

 26:20 [[start:1580270][end:1589200]] It means that computation is a _physical_ process that can be mechanized; and it turns out, mechanized in any one of a huge array of ways.
 [[start:1590050][end:1594846]] It means that many different implementations of any computation are possible.
 [[start:1594948][end:1600530]] So I can do it on a Turing machine, I can do it on my laptop, I can do it on my head, et cetera.
 [[start:1601270][end:1605554]] The most important things it means is that there are questions with no computable answer.
 26:45 [[start:1605672][end:1608306]] This is the Revenge of Gödel's theorem.

 26:48 [[start:1608498][end:1613798]] And two of the most famous questions of this kind are, "Given some arbitrary program,